kumahq/kuma-website/docs/docs/0.3.0/policies/README.md

 ## Traffic Route

-`TrafficRoute` policy allows you to configure routing rules for L4 traffic, i.e. blue/green deployments and canary releases.
+`TrafficRoute` policy allows us to configure routing rules for L4 traffic, i.e. blue/green deployments and canary releases.

-In the example below, we assign a positive weight of 90 to the v1 redis service and a positive weight of 10 to the v2 redis service.
+To route traffic, Kuma uses match specific tags we designate, tags that we can designate to `Dataplane` resources.
+Below, you  see that we utilize the `version` tag to help with canary deployment.
+Another common use-case is to add a `env` tag as you separate testing, staging, and production environments' services.
+For the redis service, the `TrafficRoute` policy assigns a positive weight of 90 to the v1 redis service and a positive weight of 10 to the v2 redis service.
 Kuma utilizes positive weights in the traffic routing policy, and not percentages.
 Therefore, Kuma does not check if it adds up to 100.

 On Universal: